-A Cuban identified on TikTok as @micheldiaz1983 became a viral sensation this weekend after posting a video in which he surprises his mother in Cuba by arriving in disguise and throwing objects at the house before revealing his identity.
+A Cuban identified on TikTok as @micheldiaz1983 became a viral sensation this weekend after posting a video showing his surprise arrival in Cuba to see his mother, dressed in costume and throwing objects at the house before revealing his identity.

-The element that triggered its virality was precisely the combination of absurd humor and genuine emotion: the man arrived in costume and started throwing things at his mother's house, and before she could recognize him, she chased after him with a flip-flop in hand and even threw it at him several times, creating a sequence that users described as "epic."
+The element that triggered its virality was precisely the combination of absurd humor and genuine emotion: the man arrived in disguise and started throwing things toward his mother's house, and before she recognized him, she chased after him with a flip-flop in hand and even threw it at him several times, creating a sequence that users described as "epic."

-The audience's reaction was unanimously contradictory: they laughed and cried at the same time.
+The audience's reaction was unanimous in its contradiction: laughing and crying at the same time.

-"I was here at 9 in the morning laughing at the beginning of the video, and by the end, I ended up crying, the mom looking for where she hit her son," wrote one user.
-Other comments followed a similar emotional tone: "I was laughing and ended up crying," "I ended up laughing with tears streaming down," "Oh God, I laughed and cried."
+"I was here at 9 in the morning laughing at the beginning of the video, and by the end, I ended up crying, the mother searching for where she hit her son," wrote one user.
+Other comments followed the same emotional thread: "I was laughing and ended up crying," "I ended up laughing with tears streaming down," "Oh God, I've laughed and cried."

-One user noted having watched the video at least five times in a row, while another summarized the collective impact with a phrase that became representative: "You gave us laughter, tears, nostalgia, and made us remember flying flip-flops and a little bit of everything."
+One user mentioned watching the video at least five consecutive times, while another summarized the collective impact with a phrase that became representative: "You gave us laughter, tears, nostalgia; you reminded us of flying flip-flops and a bit of everything."

-The clip falls within a viral trend of Cubans dressing up to surprise their mothers that has been active since mid-2025, with instances including inflatable dinosaur costumes, Mickey Mouse, giant bears, rabbits, and Stitch.
+The clip is part of a viral trend of Cubans in costumes that surprise their mothers that has been active since mid-2025, featuring cases that include inflatable dinosaur costumes, Mickey Mouse, giant bears, rabbits, and Stitch.

 This wave of creative reunions has direct roots in the massive Cuban exodus: between 2021 and 2024, approximately 1.79 million people left Cuba, and family separations often last for years.